Ladera Ranch, California

-Ladera Ranch is a master-planned community and census-designated place located in south Orange County, California, just outside the city limits of San Juan Capistrano, Rancho Santa Margarita and Mission Viejo.
+Ladera Ranch is a master-planned community and census-designated place in southern Orange County, California, just outside the city limits of Mission Viejo.

 History

 Ladera Ranch is a 4000 acre planned community, bordered by the cities of Mission Viejo and San Juan Capistrano to the west and the city of Rancho Santa Margarita to the north.
 Located along Antonio Parkway and Crown Valley Parkway, construction of the community began in 1999 on portions of the O'Neill, Avery, & Moiso families' 23000 acre Rancho Mission Viejo cattle ranch, which was the largest remaining working ranch in Orange County.

 Geography

 Ladera Ranch is located in the foothills of the Orange County Saddleback.
+It is bordered by Rancho Mission Viejo to the south, Las Flores to the north, and the city of Mission Viejo to the west.

 Design and development

 The Ladera Ranch development is divided into nine "villages".
 Within each village, individual builders develop an area called a neighborhood.
 There are ten or more neighborhoods per village.
 The villages are: